-1) Read and analyze the text
+1) Read and analyze the text,

-2) Synthesize information provided in the scenario with information learned by completing the pre-visit activities (see lesson plan for A Journey on the C&O Canal) or during the park visit
+2) Synthesize information provided in the scenario with information learned by completing the pre-visit activities (see lesson plan for A Journey on the C&O Canal) or during the park visit,

-3) Document, discuss, and explain their decision
+3) Document, discuss, and explain their decision.

 The lesson materials include a printable, one-to-two page case study and a one-page worksheet for each case study.
 The lesson was designed for Washington County, Maryland, students who visit the Williamsport Visitor Center at the Cushwa Basin, but it is applicable for other locations along the canal as well.
-It is suited for students in third, fourth, or fifth grades.
+It is suited for students in third, fourth, and fifth grades.